ubi-feher/Milestone_Project_1/README.md

    For the mobile version both the photos and videos appear in individual lines to make them easier to view
    ![Photos in Gallery-mobile](https://github.com/user-attachments/assets/34107f0d-a4ef-4008-ba6b-b7e0d7bd598e)
 ![Videos in Gallery-mobile](https://github.com/user-attachments/assets/02f959e2-b0ee-4383-9ca1-c2981a3be92e)

+   4. I tested the video links to make sure they play both in the desktop and mobile versions
+      ![
-  4. On the Contact page, if the user tries to submit the form without completing all the required fields, they get a prompt and cannot submit until they fill in the missing info
+  6. On the Contact page, if the user tries to submit the form without completing all the required fields, they get a prompt and cannot submit until they fill in the missing info
    ![Contact Page-prompt](https://github.com/user-attachments/assets/17d2eda7-a4b5-4d5b-bf4b-b756fe099799)

   5. When the user completes the form correctly and submits it, they are taken to the Confirmation page
     ![Contact form submission](https://github.com/user-attachments/assets/80faed62-6c00-45d5-b908-f24b9749fb17)
+   6.

 ### Bugs discovered
    I wanted to add a toggle button for the navigation bar to follow good UX principles when the page is viewed on a mobile, I tried to use the Bootstrap navbar toggle function for this, however when I applied it to the pages the button was invisible.
 Unfortunately I ran out of time and wasn't able to fix this issue so I removed the toggle function and opted for a simpler nav bar where the items align vertically on mobiles, to make sure I have a working solution.